openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-osAccount-sys.md

 isOsAccountUnlocked(localId: number): Promise&lt;boolean&gt;

-Checks whether an OS account has been verified.
+Checks whether a system account has been verified.
 This API uses a promise to return the result.

 **System API**: This is a system API.